syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/TextMarkup.md

 }

-//Apply color to the selected annotation in a button click. void RedColorbutton_TouchUpInside(object sender, EventArgs e) {
+//Apply color to the selected annotation in a button click. void RedColorButton_TouchUpInside(object sender, EventArgs e) {
 	if (selectedAnnotation!= null)
 		selectedAnnotation.Settings.Color = UIColor.Red;